 Learn Polish and internalise the grammatical structures through sentences.
 Six hundred useful Polish Sentences covering the present and past tenses.

-As well as the flashcards for the Polish phrases on the right, there are additional learning games for colours, days, fruit, months and numbers.
+As well as the flashcards for the Polish phrases there are additional learning games for colours, days, fruit, months, numbers and vegetables.